-OBX Restaurant idea began to brew on a Far East island
+OBX Brewery concept began on a Far East island

 Seventy miles off the southern coast of Thailand, along an archipelago in the Andaman Sea, lies Koh Tarutao island.
 There, on Christmas 1991 over “cheap Thai rum” and a day of playing cards, two Peace Corps workers began to formulate the idea of a partnership.